jakub-mrow/ski-resort-management/README.md

 cd ski-resort-management
 ```
 #### Backend
->Note: Backend and frontend have to be build separately
+>Note: Backend and frontend have to be built separately

 Go to server directory
 ```